UCAS GUIDANCE

 Example

-Recently I applied, and was successfully selected, to attend a conference on ‘Populism and International Politics’ at LSE, this provided an insight to the debates within International Relations, and lead to me conducting further research around the subject such as reading Zideks article in ‘The Economist’ that has instilled in me a determination to make the study of Politics and International Relations part of my future.
+Recently I applied, and was successfully selected, to attend a conference on ‘Populism and International Politics’ at LSE, this provided an insight to the debates within International Relations, this lead to me conducting further research around the subject such as reading Zideks article in ‘The Economist’ that has instilled in me a determination to make the study of Politics and International Relations part of my future.

 Writing your Personal Statement - Paragraph 1